-There is a little bit of wiggle in it while attached to the rack, but it definitely isn’t substantial compared to lesser dip bars.
+There is a little bit of wiggle in it while attached to the rack, but it isn’t too bad at all.

-These are available in 6″ as well as 12″ options.
-I went with the full set to attach 3 of the 12″ and 3 of the 6″ Weight Horns to the rack.
+I went with the full set to attach 3 of the 12″ and 3 of the 6″ versions to the rack.

-With the setup I went with, you can use the smaller Horns for 2.5s and 5 lb plates.
-While the longer Horns work awesome for any plates larger than that.
+With the setup I went with, you can use the smaller horns for 2.5s and 5 lb plates.
+Meanwhile, the longer horns work awesome for any plate larger than that.

-Getting your weights off of a standard weight tree and onto your rack has been awesome!
+Getting your weight off of a standard weight tree and onto your rack has been awesome!